toronto-riichi-club/toronto-riichi-club.github.io/_posts/2024-04-16-toronto-riichi-open.md

 [registration form]: https://forms.gle/xdjyXYTmt8hJQSbF6

 Within 48 hours of registering, you should receive an email with an invoice (send an email to [tournaments@torontoriichi.club][] if you have not).
 The invoice shall be paid to the Toronto Riichi Club PayPal account and is due on the date listed in the invoice.
-If your payment is not received by that date, you forfeit your spot to the next person on the waiting list.
+If your payment is not received by that date, you forfeit your spot to the next person on the waiting list. **Cash payments will not be accepted this year.**

 [tournaments@torontoriichi.club]: mailto:tournaments@torontoriichi.club